bitovi/academy/src/react-vite/07-styling-in-react/styling-in-react.md

 one of the most popular styling libraries and is very approachable for anyone that is used to styling in plain CSS.
 CSS Modules offer a way to write CSS that’s scoped to individual components, thus preventing style clashes and maintaining a cleaner codebase.

-## Objective 1: Applying style with CSS Modules

-In this section, we will:

-- Review how plain CSS works in React applications
-- Set up CSS Modules
-- Create a component-specific stylesheet
-- Apply styles to a component

 ### Reviewing how plain CSS works